 Group Therapy services are focused groups designed to be flexible and meet the needs of the community.
 These may include substance use disorder groups (similar to those in IOP), specific skill-building groups, packaged programming for local referral sources, and treatment groups for people utilizing Medication Assisted Therapy with local practitioners.

 Residential Treatment (Cameron, SC)

 Our residential treatment program in our Cameron location is a peaceful, scenic environment ideal for helping clients address substance use disorder and its underlying issues.
 Our multi-disciplinary treatment team is comprised of professionals highly experienced in addiction medicine and of individuals in active recovery who can provide peer support.
 Clients also have access to medical and nursing staff all day, every day.
-Our structured, comprehensive program includes daily process group meetings with 12-step facilitation; education about recovery skills, relapse prevention, and various psychoeducational topics; individual therapy; development of living sober recreational skills; and involvement with the local AA community.
+Our structured, comprehensive program includes daily process group meetings with 12-step facilitation; education about recovery skills, relapse prevention, and various psychoeducational topics; individual therapy; development of living sober recreational skills; and involvement with the local AA and NA community.
 Before completion of the program, we help our clients plan follow-up care with our Intensive Outpatient Program in N. Charleston or with their own local resources.

 Intensive Outpatient Program (IOP)